 It’s easy for WordPress plugin developers to be endlessly chasing “modern best practices” and building features they love, but actual users don’t care about.
 Over the past few months, I’ve been experimenting with a development methodology that avoids waste and stays focused on users’ priorities.
-I call it “User-Led Software Development” and this is how it works…
+I call it “User-Led Software Development” (actually I first called it “Lazy Software Development”) and this is how it works…

 As a plugin developer, I promise to: